WhitelistVideo

 Desktop (Chrome, Firefox, Edge)

-2. Click your profile picture in the top-right corner.
+2. Click your profile icon in the top-right.

 Mobile App (iOS and Android)